University of Cape Coast: Student population

-From an initial student enrolment of 155 in 1963, the University of Cape Coast now has a total student population of 74,720.
-The breakdown is as follows: 18,949 regular undergraduate students, 1445 sandwich undergraduate students, 1014 regular postgraduate students, 2773 sandwich postgraduate students 48,989 distance undergraduate students and 1540 postgraduate distance students.
-The university admitted a total of 24,723 students into its various programmes for the 2016/2017 academic year.
+From an initial student enrollment of 155 in 1963, the University of Cape Coast now has a total student population of 74,720.
+The breakdown is as follows: 18,949 regular undergraduate students, 1445 sandwich undergraduate students, 1014 regular postgraduate students, 2773 sandwich postgraduate students, 48,989 distance undergraduate students, and 1540 postgraduate distance students.
+The university admitted a total of 24,723 students into its various programs for the 2016/2017 academic year.